logo

 grated Parmigiano (Parmesan)

-Clean, slice and sauté the mushrooms in a pan with olive oil, some chopped garlic and Italian parsley, salt and pepper.
-When ready, in about 5-6 minutes, add to the pan the heavy cream, stir and cook with the mushrooms over medium-low fire for another minute.
+Clean, slice and sauté the mushrooms in a pan with olive oil, some chopped garlic, Italian parsley, salt and pepper.
+When ready (about 5-6 minutes), add the heavy cream to the pan.
+Stir and cook with the mushrooms over medium-low fire for another minute.
 Taste and correct salt and pepper as needed.

-Cook the pasta in abundant salted water, al dente (not totally cooked and soft, but with a little bite to it when you taste it), removing from the fire and draining it about 1 minute before the suggested cooking time on the package.
-Reserve a cup of the cooking water, toss the pasta in the pan with the mushrooms and the cream, mix and add some of the water, just enough to help the creamy sauce coating the penne.
-Serve immediately, bringing Parmigiano cheese to the table.
+Cook the pasta in abundant salted water until al dente (not totally cooked and soft, but with a little bite to it when you taste it) and then drain it about 1 minute before the suggested cooking time on the package.
+Reserve a cup of the cooking water, toss the pasta in the pan with the mushrooms and the cream.
+Mix and add some of the reserved cooking water, just enough to help the creamy sauce coating the penne.
+Serve immediately bringing Parmigiano cheese to the table.

 Ingredients for Chicken Saltimbocca with Prosciutto and Fresh Sage: